gbeef/ShutdownLuaV3/README.md

+## THIS IS AN UNSTABLE BUILD.

-##How To Compile
+## How To Compile
 - Install LuaRT
 - Compile As A Windows App
-- Add Icon.ico
+- Add icon.png
+- Build lua52.dll into the app
+- Compile
-- enter
+- Have Fun.